top of page

 I brought up the subject of 'poltergeist activity explained by the proximity of a troubled adolescent mind'.

 Indicating Kappiri Myth as a possible fantasy narrative, I probed Dr. C.J.
-John's past records of how an introvert girl's mind may conjure up pranks.
+John's medical records of how an introvert girl's mind may conjure up pranks.

 cj-john.jpg